shawkui/shawkui.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Electronic Information Engineering, The Chinese University of Hong Kong, Shenzhen, 2020
-* Ph.D. in Data Science, The Chinese University of Hong Kong, Shenzhen, 2020 - Present
+* Ph.D.
+Candidate in Data Science, The Chinese University of Hong Kong, Shenzhen, 2020 - Present

 Skills
 ======